Prag8855/aab/content/guides/english-driving-schools-in-berlin.md

     places/fahrschule-performance.md
 ---

-If you want a German driving license, you must take driving lessons.
+If you want a German driving licence, you must take driving lessons.
 You need 14 hours of theory and 12 hours of driving.
 Next, you must take a theoretical driving exam and a practical driving exam.

 ## How the driving exams work